ukb-dt/who-03/index.md

 - **Methods**: PubMed → Embase → 10,000 abstracts → 3 months—the ritualistic grind
 - **Background**: What we know, what we don't—the soil from which everything grows

+Inverted to match the visuals of OpenAIs growth chart

 ---

 ## [Artificial Intelligence](https://ukb-dt.github.io/ai-types/)